muety/wakapi/README.md

 New icons can be added by editing the `icons` array in [scripts/bundle_icons.js](scripts/bundle_icons.js).

-## 🙏 Support
-If you like this project, please consider supporting it 🙂.
-You can donate either through [buying me a coffee](https://buymeacoff.ee/n1try) or becoming a GitHub sponsor.
-Every little donation is highly appreciated and boosts the developers' motivation to keep improving Wakapi!

 ## ❔ FAQs
 Since Wakapi heavily relies on the concepts provided by WakaTime, [their FAQs](https://wakatime.com/faq) apply to Wakapi for large parts as well.
 You might find answers there.